Parmeggiani-Lab/elfin-ui/README.md

  * Documentation for all operators

 ### TODO: Must-Haves
-...

-### TODO: Nice-to-Haves
- * Pull-Join Operator: join two module networks by pulling first selected network to the second one.
+ * Join Network Operator: join two networks by pulling first selected module, including its network,  to the second module's connecting interface.
 	 1. Check compatibility
 	 2. Then do a frame re-shift for all objs in first network based on the selected module
 	 * Allow pull-join having one side being symmetric core?

+### TODO: Nice-to-Haves
  * Confirm deletion caused by collision
  	* Collision detection using single module 3D models are not very accurate (currently each module is shrunken to 85% before checking).
  * Incremental selection